sriRacha21/Rutgers-kun3/documentation/setup.md

 You can use `!setautoverify` to set a phrase that users can enter in the agreement channel to skip verification and instantly get their role.
 This is useful for events such as the involvement fair where user retention is critical to the success of your club or Discord server.

-# Setting up your Rutgers email verification system (slim) **BETA**:
+# Setting up your Rutgers email verification system (slim):
-Many people have been asking for an easier way to set this up for months.
-After a few hours of just sitting down and typing out code I think I finally got a system to do this working, but **it has some limitations and I haven't tested it thoroughly so use at your own risk**.
+Use an emote reaction to grant a single role gated by netID verification.

 ### Send a message to some channel
 To use this, you should send a message that you intend for people to react to to get their role: